 For many of us, exercise is part of our everyday lives and we benefit from it in terms of our general health and well-being.
-If you are someone who typically slows down or stops exercising all together when it’s cold out, perhaps it’s time to revisit your regime, because a sedentary life can put us at greater risk of injury.
+If you are someone who has stopped exercising, perhaps it’s time to revisit your regime, because a sedentary life can put us at greater risk of injury.

 Year-round physical activity can help prevent injuries from creeping in.
-Your body will remain physically conditioned, so you won’t be faced with the risk of developing injuries from jumping straight back into exercise when the warmer weather hits.
+Your body will remain physically conditioned, so you won’t be faced with the risk of developing injuries from jumping straight back into exercise after periods of inactivity.
 Our role as osteopaths in relation to sports injuries is two-fold: prevention and treatment.
 Last week, we talked about prevention.
 This week we’re discussing treatment.

 The best actions immediately after an injury can be remembered with the acronym RICE:

 - Rest – Activity at this stage will make the injury more inflamed and could cause more damage.

 - Ice – It is very useful to apply an ice pack (frozen peas will do!) wrapped in a tea towel to the area for 10 minutes hourly.

 - Compression – Bandaging the injured area will help to reduce the swelling.

 - Elevation – This will help drainage and so help to reduce any swelling.